Jane W. Davidson: Later career

-Jane has a number of study interests: artistic development, arts and health, performance practices, emotion and expression in performance, and vocal studies.
+Davidson has a number of study interests: artistic development, arts and health, performance practices, emotion and expression in performance, and vocal studies.
 She has published extensively, researching in the disciplines of music psychology and education, and works in the history of emotions.
 She has been the successful recipient of research grants internationally, and is a frequent reviewer for academic funding bodies and publishers.

 She was Editor of Psychology of Music (1997-2001); Vice-President of the European Society for the Cognitive Sciences of Music (2003-2006); and President of the Musicological Society of Australia (2010 and 2011).
 She also completed service working as a member of the Research Evaluation Committee for Excellence in Research in Australia (ERA) for both the trial evaluation in 2009 and main assessment in 2012.

 As a practitioner, she has worked as an opera singer and music theatre director.
 She continued her practical work in voice at UWA, coordinating the voice department and offering a range of repertoire classes and staged productions.
 She currently supervises postgraduate singers, alongside a range of performers, teachers, and scholars in the fields of music psychology and musicology.

 She was elected a Fellow of the Australian Academy of the Humanities in 2021.